yasha-tester/proj15-Texty-Texas/README.md

 # proj15-Texty-Texas
-a project that is undone, very undone. it is waiting for its future
+a project that is undone, very undone.
+It is waiting for its future